appium/appium/README.md

 [![Build Status](https://api.travis-ci.org/appium/appium.png?branch=master)](https://travis-ci.org/appium/appium)

-Appium is a test automation tool for native and hybrid mobile apps.
+Appium is an open source test automation tool for native and hybrid mobile apps.
 It supports iOS today and Android support is in the works.
 Appium drives Apple's UIAutomation library using Selenium's WebDriver JSON wire protocol.
-Appium is based on [Dan Cuellar's](http://github.com/penguinho) work on iOS Auto.
+Appium is based on
+[Dan Cuellar's](http://github.com/penguinho) work on iOS Auto.

 Testing with Appium has two big benefits: